 I graduated from Rutgers University in 1976 with a degree in Civil Engineering.
-Upon graduation I started working as a Loss Prevention Engineer for an insurance company.
-From that engineering position I was promoted to “Marketing Engineer”.
-This began my movement away from engineering.
-In that sales position I was exposed to finance.
-In order to make a sale I had to understand the time value of money so that I could recommend alternative ways for the companies to pay for the insurance.
-That was my first exposure to finance and I loved it.
-So after being out of college for 4 years I decided to go back full time and get my master’s degree in Finance.
-After graduation, I worked as a Management Consultant for Touche Ross and then a Senior Financial Analyst for Marion Labs.
-After 6 years at Marion I decided to start my own consulting company.
-For 10 years I developed financial models for companies such as Proctor & Gamble, Pepsi, Black & Veatch, Utili-Corp and Yellow Freight.
-Five years ago I decided to become a financial advisor because of my passion to apply my analytical skills to the financial challenges of individual investors.
-While a financial advisor I have been awarded the Accredited Asset Management Specialist (AAMS) and the Certified Retirement Financial Advisor (CRFA) designations.
-I own and operate my own business called STRATEGIC INVESTMENT SOLUTIONS, INC. In addition have been an instructor at Avila University for over 20 years teaching undergraduate level courses that include Money and Banking, Finance, Statistics, Macroeconomics, Microeconomics, Investments and Quantitative Analysis.
-My wife and I currently reside in Lee's Summit, Missouri.
-We will be celebrating our 30th anniversary this year and have been blessed with five children.
-I am an avid baseball, basketball and football fan.
-I also enjoy playing the piano and occasionally play for my church.
+After working 4 years as an engineer I decided to change my career to finance.
+I went back to school (Drexel University) full time and got my master’s degree in Finance.
+After graduation, I worked as a Management Consultant for Touche Ross and then as a Senior Financial Analyst for Marion Labs.
+After 6 years at Marion I started my own consulting company.
+For 10 years I developed financial models for companies such as Proctor & Gamble, Pepsi Co., Black & Veatch, Utili-Corp and Yellow Freight.
+In 2003 I became a financial advisor because of my passion to apply my analytical skills to the financial challenges of individual investors.
+I have been awarded the Accredited Asset Management Specialist (AAMS) and the Certified Retirement Financial Advisor (CRFA) designations.
+I own and operate my own business called Safe Haven Financial, LLC.
+I started teaching at Avila in 1989 and have taught Money and Banking, Finance, Statistics, Macroeconomics, Microeconomics, Investments, Quantitative Analysis, Math Fundamentals, Finite Math and Math Perspectives.

 Jere Smith holds a Master of Business Administration (Concentration: Accounting) from Keller Graduate School of Management.
-She is currently pursuing a PhD in Business with an Advanced Accounting Specialty at Northcentral University.
-Currently Jere owns two small businesses along with her husband.
+She is completing a dissertation on a PhD in Business with an Advanced Accounting Specialty at Northcentral University.
+Currently Jere is a full time educator.
+She has been self employed sharing small businesses with her husband.
 Prior to these endeavors she worked in government and not for profit as an accountant and manager.
 Jere has taught accounting since 1993.
-She lives north of Kansas City Missouri with her husband and high school age son.
+She splits her time living in Melbourne Florida and north of Kansas City Missouri with her husband.

 Raymond F. Smith